PhysioLabXR/PhysioLabXRDocs/source/DeveloperNotes.rst

+.. _engineering-tips-and-notes:

-Engineering WIKI
+Engineering Tips and Notes
 #####################################################

-This is the engineering WIKI of this project, with tips and cautions when developing this project.
+This is the engineering Tips and Notes of this project, which contains useful information for developers working on this project.

 Working with PyQt
 *********************